jlanda07891/playlist-api/README.md

 The PHP API is located in web/ folder :
 ```
 ├─── web
-├────── index.php - core controller of the api : dispatch tasks given the action in URL
+├────── index.php - core dispatcher of the api : dispatch tasks given the action in URL
 ├────── config
 ├──────────── database.php - class to init a new mysqli connection
 ├──────────── request.php - class to validate request parameters and return messages to user with HTTP status